mypreview/flash-form/readme.txt

 “Flash Form” is purpose-built with the needs of developers in mind.
 The block interface decouples the traditional form builder into its independent offerings.
 Most well-known form builder plugins would register a custom post type on your dashboard upon plugin activation and require you to publish your form or survey as an individual post with an interface usually cluttered and bloated with nested options often not used at all.
 As soon as you publish the form post, a unique shortcode will be generated, allowing you to place the form in your post or page content of your choosing.

-With “Flash Form,” you create and customize simultaneously with a live preview of how your form will look even before hitting the publish button.
+With “Flash Form,” you create and customize simultaneously with a live preview of your form's appearance even before hitting the publish button.

 This allows for limitless customization and control, native performance, air-tight security (honeypot, captcha, etc.), and better end-user experience while saving countless hours of manual, error-prone hand coding.